nickassafkirk/hygge_houseplants/testing.md

 In order to condense the vertical distribution of information on smaller screen sizes while checking out, a script was written to show and hide the order summary by clicking the show/hide summary text.
 The desired behaviour on small screensizes is for the order summary section to be collapsed to encourage users to fill out the checkout form and purchase before getting cold feet.
 Unfortunately while I implemented the ability to collapse and show this section I did not have time to implement the desired design that the order summary section would be expandsed on large screen sizes and collapsed on small screensizes on page load.
 The desired design has been screenshotted below.
 ![checkout expanded by default bug](media/checkout_expand_bug.png)

+* Poor UX with social app.
+The social app has been developed as a custom app to display crud functionality for site admins.
+It enables admins to Select which social media accounts are displayed in the footer and is composed of three sections.
+The add account section controls the displayed content of the social links in the footer.
+Each account has a name, a link and an icon.
+The Name and link are textfields but the icon is a dropdown menu where the icons must be uploaded sepparately.
+The second component is the social/add_icon component.
+It allows admins to edit the icons available in the dropdown menu when adding or editing the social accounts.
+The decison was made to upload these as a foreign key to prevent errors rendering the icons.
+The final aspect is a page where each social account can be edited.
+This allows each field to be edited for each account or for accounts to be deleted or marked inactive so as not to be displayed in teh footer.
+While the functionality of these three actions works they ideally should be positoned on a single page for improved clarity.
+Unfortunately it was not possible to produce this desired outcome within the timeframe for this project.